AlhasanDeveloper/CryptoHelper/README.md

 ## CryptoHelper
-A library under MIT license made to help with cryptography operations such as RSA encryption and decryption, RSA signing and validation, and certificate generating with ease all what you need to do is add referance to CryptoHelper.dll and BouncyCastle.Crypto.dll in your project and please don't forget to include both [CryptoHelper](https://github.com/AlhasanDeveloper/CryptoHelper/blob/master/LICENSE) and [BouncyCastle](https://www.bouncycastle.org/license.html) license as well.
+A library made to help with cryptography operations such as RSA encryption and decryption, RSA signing and validation, and certificate generating with ease.
+All what you need to do is add referance to CryptoHelper.dll and BouncyCastle.Crypto.dll to your project.

 ## The library include the following cryptography operations